 2.1 Experimental Details

-The field experiment was carried out at the Research Farm of RVSKVV, research farm, Department of Agronomy, College of Agriculture, Gwalior (M.P.) during Rabi season 2021–22.
-The climate of Gwalior is sub-tropical with hot and dry summers where maximum temperature exceeds 45˚C in May and June.
-The winters are cool and minimum temperature reaches as low as 2˚C in December and January.
+The field experiment was carried out at the Research Farm of RVSKVV, research farm, Department of Agronomy, College of Agriculture, Gwalior (M.P.), during Rabi season 2021–22.
+The climate of Gwalior is sub-tropical with hot and dry summers where the maximum temperature exceeds 45˚C in May and June.
+The winters are cool and the minimum temperature reaches as low as 2˚C in December and January.
 The soil of the experimental field was sandy clay loam in texture.
-Soil of the experimental field was rich in potash, low in organic carbon and available nitrogen; and medium in available phosphorus content.
+Soil of the experimental field was rich in potash, low in organic carbon and available nitrogen, and medium in available phosphorus content.

 Experimental Design and Treatments